nuvla/documentation/docs/nuvlaedge/installation/index.md

 - /tutorials/nuvlaedge-installation
 ---

-The NuvlaEdge installation starts from Nuvla's [edge panel](https://nuvla.io/ui/edge).
-From there you can opt for one of two available installation methods: Compose Files bundle, or USB stick.
+The NuvlaEdge installation starts from
+Nuvla's [edge panel](https://nuvla.io/ui/edge).
+From there you can opt for the following available installation methods
+* on edge device with Docker: Compose Files bundle, or USB stick
+* on edge device with Kubernetes: Helm chart